Unleash/unleash/website/docs/sdks/unleash-proxy.md

 - **`proxySecrets`** / **`UNLEASH_PROXY_SECRETS`**

   A list of client keys that the proxy will accept.
 For the proxy to accept an incoming request, the client must use one of these keys for authorization.
-In client SDKs, this is usually known as a `clientKey` .
+In client SDKs, this is usually known as a `clientKey` or a `clientSecret` .
 If you query the proxy directly via HTTP, this is the `authorization` header.

   When using an environment variable to set the proxy secrets, the value should be a comma-separated list of strings, such as `secret-one,secret-two`.